 I decided I had no viable alternative but to obey the Stake President’s counsel.
 I moved out of town, feeling like I had just been kicked out of the city, and was homeless for several months.
 My children and I moved from friend’s house to friend’s house, and empty apartment to empty apartment until even my mother told me that we couldn’t stay any longer.

-The night before we were completely without any place to live I plead with the Lord.
+The night before we were completely without any place to live I pled with the Lord.
 I told him I didn’t think I could handle having to live in my car with four children.
 I was at the end of my rope.
 I had done everything in my power to find work and a place to live, but had been unsuccessful at both.
 I was trying to do what my leaders had told me to do, even though I so strongly disagreed with them, but I didn’t know if I could face this next trial.
+I wept many bitter tears that night.

 Imagine my surprise when I awoke the next morning and got a phone call offering me a full-time job, and a second call moments later telling me I had a house to rent, and we could move in directly?